HarvardURC/website/README.md

 *   run 'npm install'
 *   run 'npm start'

-The site should now be running locally on port 8080.
+The site should now be running at http://localhost:8080/